 MP for Scarborough and Whitby

-Alison Hume is a Labour (Co-op) MP for Scarborough and Whitby, first elected in 2024.
-She serves on the Backbench Business Committee and has previously sat on the Environmental Audit Committee and on the Employment Rights Bill committee.
+Alison Hume is the Labour (Co-op) MP for Scarborough and Whitby, elected in 2024.
+She currently serves on the Backbench Business Committee and has previously sat on the Environmental Audit Committee and the Employment Rights Bill committee.
+Her career shows a centre-left focus on workers’ rights, public services and regulatory reform.

 Generated 21 February 2026